-(c) Openings between window and door assemblies and their respective jambs and framing.

-(d) Utility penetrations.

-(e) Dropped ceiling or chases adjacent to the thermal envelope.

-(f) Knee walls.

-(g) Walls and ceilings separating a garage from conditioned spaces.

-(h) Behind tubs and showers on exterior walls.

-(i) Common walls between dwelling units.

-(j) Attic access openings.

-(k) Rim joist junction.

-(1) Other sources of infiltration.

-Air Sealing and insulation.
-Grade 3 insulation installation is not permitted for newly installed insulation.
-The compliance of the portions of the building envelope that are exposed or created during the remodel for air tightness and insulation installation are considered acceptable when the items listed in Table 1'2.1.701.4.3.2(2) applicable method of construction are field verified.

-Table 12.1.701.4.3.2(2) nd Insulation Inspection Component Criteria

-Air Barrier and In sulation Inspection Component Criteria Component Criteria Criteria Air barrier and thermal barrier Exterior thermal envelope insulation for framed walls is installed in substantial contact and continuous alignment with building envelope air barrier.
+(c) Openings between window and d loor assemblies and their respective jambs and framing. (d) Utility penetrations. (e) Dropped ceiling or chases adjace ent to the thermal envelope. (f) Knee walls. (g) Walls and ceilings separating a g arage from conditioned spaces. (h) Behind tubs and showers on exte erior walls. (i) Common walls between dwelling units. (j) Attic access openings. (k) Rim joist junction.
+(I) Other sources of infiltration.
+12.701.4.3.2 installed insulation.
+The compliane exposed or created during the real structure the real structure in the rea de 3 insulation installation is not permitted for newly nce of the portions of the building envelope that are model for air tightness and insulation installation are items listed in Table 1'2.1.701.4.3.2(2) applicable verified.
+Table 12.1.701.4.3.2(2) Air Barrier and In sulation Inspection Component Criteria Component Criteria Criteria Air barrier and thermal barrier • Exterior thermal envelope insulation for framed walls is installed in substantial contact and continuous alignment with building envelope air barrier.
 Breaks or joints in the air barrier are filled or repaired.
 Air-permeable insulation is not used as a sealing material.
 Air-permeable insulation is not installed with an air barrier.
-Ceiling/Attic Air barrier in dropped ceiling/soffit is substantially aligned with insulation and any gaps are sealed.
-Attic access (except unvented attic), knee wall door, or dropdown stair is sealed.
+Ceiling/Attic • Air barrier in dropped ceiling/soffit is substantially aligned with insulation and any gaps are sealed. • Attic access (except unvented attic), knee wall door, or dropdown stair is sealed.
 Exterior Walls Corners and headers are insulated.
 Junction of foundation and sill plate is sealed.
 Windows and doors Space between windows/door jambs is sealed.
 Rim joints Rim joists are insulated and include an air barrier.
-Floors (including above-garage and cantilevered floors) Insulation is installed to maintain permanent contact with underside of subfloor decking.
+Floors (including above-garage Insulation is installed to maintain permanent contact and cantilevered floors) with underside of subfloor decking.
 Air barrier is installed at any exposed edge of insulation.
-Crawlspace walls Where installed, insulation is permanently attached to walls.
-Exposed earth in unvented crawlspaces is covered with Class I vapor retarder with overlapping joints taped.
-Shafts, penetrations Duct shafts, flue shafts, and utility penetrations, opening to the exterior or an unconditioned space are sealed.
+Crawlspace walls Where installed, insulation is permanently attached to walls. • Exposed earth in unvented crawlspaces is covered with Class I vapor retarder with overlapping joints taped.

-1 Narrow cavities Batts in narrow cavities are cut to fit, or narrow cavities are filled by sprayed/blown insulations.
+Shafts, penetrations • Duct shafts, flue shafts, and utility penetrations, opening to the exterior or an unconditioned space are sealed.
+Narrow cavities Batts in narrow cavities are cut to fit, or narrow cavities are filled by sprayed/blown insulations.
 Garage separation Air sealing is provided between the garage and conditioned spaces.
-Recessed lighting Recessed light fixtures not installed in the conditioned space are air tight, IC rated, and sealed to drywall.
-Plumbing and wiring Insulation is placed between the outside and pipes.
+Recessed lighting • Recessed light fixtures not installed in the conditioned space are air tight, IC rated, and sealed to drywall.
+Plumbing and wiring • Insulation is placed between the outside and pipes.
 Batt insulation is cut to fit around wiring and plumbing, or sprayed/blown insulation extends behind piping and wiring.
-Shower/tub adjacent to exterior Showers and tubs adjacent to exterior walls have wall insulation and an air barrier separation from the exterior.
-Electrical/phone box in exterior Air barrier extends behind boxes or air sealed-type walls boxes are installed.
+Shower/tub adjacent to exterior wall • Showers and tubs adjacent to exterior walls have insulation and an air barrier separation from the exterior.
+Electrical/phone box in exterior walls Air barrier extends behind boxes or air sealed-type boxes are installed.
 Common wall Air barrier is installed in common walls between dwelling units.
-HVAC register boots HVAC register boots that penetrate building envelope - are sealed to subfloor or drywall.
+HVAC register boots • HVAC register boots that penetrate building envelope are sealed to subfloor or drywall.
 Fireplace Fireplace walls include an air barrier.